Introduction to Automation Testing

 Web application development is a daunting task.
 Each and every product needs to be developed with utmost care and precision, and testing is a crucial phase in the development of any software application.
 It’s the stage where the rubber meets the road, where the application is prepared to handle every possible scenario thrown at it by rigorously testing the application, again and again, to find and eliminate each and every possible bug hidden in the code.
 Automation testing helps by eliminating the need for any manual help each time the code is run and makes the testing phase much effective and efficient.

 What is Automation Testing?

 Automation Testing introduces a new application separate from the one that is being tested, which repetitively simulates the life cycles of the code and then compares the result to the already predicted ones.
 Apart from that, automation testing also introduces additional techniques to test the code that are difficult to implement when executing the whole process manually.
-Successive yet rigorous tests of all the functionalities which do not require constant changes to the testing script are possible in a small amount of time.
+Successive yet rigorous tests of all the functionalities that do not require constant changes to the testing script are possible quickly.

 Below are the points that explain the importance of Automation Testing:

 - A web application needs constant updates to keep up with all the new technological changes, consumer needs, introduction of new features, etc., as well as to keep eliminating the newly apparent bugs.
 Each time when new bugs are eliminated from code, it is also to be made sure that the changes made did not generate any new bugs related to the old functions of the app.

 - To make sure, the code needs to be tested for all of the old functionalities too, but testing all the functions from scratch every time a new update is to be released is obviously a rigorous and unappealing process.

 - That’s where the automation testing is introduced, and the tester runs the application for all the new and old functions.